GalisGalisteo/GalisGalisteo/README.md

 🌎 A passionate Full-Stack developer from Barcelona, Spain.

-🔭 I’m currently looking for a job.

-📫 You can reach me at jordigalisteomendoza@gmail.com.
+📫 You can reach me at galisgalisteo@gmail.com.

 📍 Connect with me: